28.8 C

 Physical exercise is not only good for the health but also it is essential for mental stimulation and discharge of emotions, not to mention the improvement of the immune system of the pet.

 One great way to exercise and engage the brain of your pet is through walks, playing with them, and training.
-Cats climb trees, play with the laser pointer, and hunt with toys to stay active and healthy.
+Cats use hunting toys, laser pointer toys, and tree-climbing toys to stay active and healthy.

 Hint: Each week try a new set of toys at your pet to keep them from becoming bored.